SVL: Empowering Spiking Neural Networks for Efficient 3D Open-World Understanding: Conclusion

 \section{Conclusion}

-In this work, we introduce SVL, a spike-based vision-language pretraining framework that equips SNNs with open-world 3D understanding while preserving their inherent energy efficiency.
-By integrating Multi-scale Triple Alignment (MTA) and a Reparameterizable Vision-Language Integration (Rep-VLI) module, SVL bridges the gap between the low-power advantages of SNNs and the strong generalization capabilities of vision-language models.
-Comprehensive evaluations across zero-shot 3D classification, semantic segmentation, and human action recognition demonstrate that SVL consistently outperforms prior SNN-based approaches and even rivals state-of-the-art ANNs, all with significantly lower computational cost.
-Notably, SVL enables SNNs to perform open-world 3D question answering, marking a milestone in multimodal representation learning for spike-based systems.
-In summary, SVL enables SNNs to acquire powerful, transferable multimodal representations, paving the way for advanced 3D understanding in resource-constrained environments and laying the groundwork for large-scale multimodal learning in neuromorphic computing.
+In this work, we introduce SVL, a novel spike-based vision–language pretraining framework designed to equip Spiking Neural Networks with robust open-world 3D understanding capabilities while simultaneously preserving their inherent energy efficiency.
+Through the strategic integration of Multi-scale Triple Alignment and a Reparameterizable Vision–Language Integration module, our approach effectively bridges the longstanding gap between the low-power advantages characteristic of SNNs and the strong generalization capabilities typically associated with advanced vision–language models.
+Our comprehensive evaluations, which span diverse tasks including zero-shot 3D classification, semantic segmentation, and human action recognition, demonstrate that SVL consistently outperforms prior SNN-based approaches.
+Furthermore, it achieves performance levels that rival state-of-the-art Artificial Neural Networks, all while operating at a significantly lower computational cost.
+Notably, SVL empowers SNNs with the unprecedented ability to perform open-world 3D question answering, which marks a significant milestone in the field of multimodal representation learning for spike-based systems.
+Finally, we present the Spike-driven PointFormer, which stands as the first fully spike-driven point Transformer.
+This architecture features a 3D spike-driven self-attention mechanism that reduces complex interactions to sparse additions, thereby delivering faster and more energy-efficient training dynamics while maintaining strong predictive accuracy.